truecharts/public/charts/enterprise/metallb-config/docs/setup-guide.md

 ![metallb-specifyIP](img/metallb_guide_specifyIP.png)

-With MetalLB installed, its is recommended (but optional) to specify IP addresses for your apps.
+With MetalLB installed, it's recommended (but optional) to specify IP addresses for your apps.

 For each app, under **Networking and Services**, select `LoadBalancer` Service Type for the Main Service.